levonrush/footy-tipper/README.md

 ## Prerequisites

 - Docker
-- R and Visual Studio Code (for development and debugging)
+- R and Visual Studio Code or R Studio (for development and debugging)
 - Google service account for Google Drive authentication (service-account-token.json)
 - Google Cloud Platform (for computation)